Pelagicore/qface/docs/extending.rst

         generator = RuleGenerator(search_path=here/'templates', destination=output)
         generator.process_rules(here/'docs.yaml', system)

 The rules document is divided into several targets.
 Each target can have an own destination.
-A target is typical for exampe and app, client, server.
+A target is typical for example and app, client, server.
 Each target can have rules for the different symbols (system, module, interface, struct, enum).
 An each rule finally consists of a destination modifier, additional context and a documents collection.

 .. code-block:: python